 Sensitivity analysis used to determine breakeven yield response and corn prices.
 Breakeven yield response under market conditions encountered are modest (Table 4) compared with corn price.
 Five of the sites would have required increases from 4.1 to 6.3% which should be obtainable with management.
 Site 6 would have required an 11.3 increase which is due to the lowest corn price and the most expensive cover crop system with a clipping operation and additional herbicide required for termination.
 Where yield responses were positive, corn prices exceeding $4 /bu. are necessary all other things being equal (Table 5).
 For Site 1 with the expensive cover crop mix and modest yield response, breakeven corn price is $7.67/ bu. which will probably not be obtainable in the near future.
 This further underscores the need to achieve yield increase and minimize cover crop costs.

-Trials will be repeated in 2018 and will initiate our outreach work.
+Trials will be repeated in 2019 and we will initiate our outreach work.